tim-soft/react-spring-lightbox/README.md

             /* Handle closing */
             // onClose={handleClose}

+            /* Use single or double click to zoom */
+            // singleClickToZoom

             /* react-spring config for open/close animation */
             // pageTransitionConfig={{
             //   from: { transform: "scale(0.75)", opacity: 0 },